 “The fans outside of Bucharest remained with the Becali team (FC FCSB), as well as many of the fans from the city itself.
 When the story exploded, the club's two ultras groups decided to stop attending matches in protest against Becali and his behavior, but over time one of the organizations returned - not with the same enthusiasm of course - and the other joined the army team, which plays in the fourth division.
 In the derby held few weeks ago in the fourth division, the fans made an excellent atmosphere with a very invested set, but still there were a total of 1,000 people", he said.

-"So, what the future holds for Romania's top sport entity?"
+"So, what does the future hold for Romania's top sport entity?"
 Rocho tries to answer.

 The story of Steaua is just one story out of many bizarre and human terrific stories about football in Romania.
 Follow Emanuel Rosu on Facebook and Twitter, and live the crazy reality of Romanian football, play-by-play.
 It's addictive.